Frankfurt School: Praxis

 Marcuse's relationship with Horkheimer and Adorno was strained by their divergence of opinion about the student movements.
 The Socialist German Students' Union was harshly critical of Adorno for his lack of political engagement and would disrupt his lectures.
 When a student's room was trashed for refusing to take part in protests, Adorno wrote, "praxis serves as an ideological pretext for exercising moral constraint."
 Adorno further said it was a manifestation of the authoritarian personality.
 Adorno's student Hans-Jürgen Krahl was also critical of Adorno's inaction.
-When in January 1969, Krahl led a group of students to occupy a room, Adorno called the police to remove them, further angering the students.
-Marcuse criticized Adorno's decision to call the police, writing "I reject the unmediated translation of theory into praxis just as emphatically as you do.
+When, in January 1969, Krahl led a group of students to occupy a room, Adorno called the police to remove them, further angering the students.
+Marcuse criticized Adorno's decision to call the police, writing, "I reject the unmediated translation of theory into praxis just as emphatically as you do.
 But I do believe that there are situations, moments, in which theory is pushed on further by praxis—situations and moments in which theory that is kept separate from praxis becomes untrue to itself".

 In the 1970s, perceiving the limitations of the new left, Marcuse de-emphasized the third world and revolutionary violence in favor of a focus on social issues in the United States.
 He sought to recruit other movements on the political periphery, such as environmentalism and feminism, to a popular front for socialism.
 During this period, he spoke enthusiastically about women's liberation, seeing in it echoes of his earlier work in Eros and Civilization.
 Seeing that the revolutionary moment of the 1960s was over, Marcuse advised students to avoid even a suggestion of violence.
 Instead, he advocated the "long march through the institutions" and recommended educational institutions as a refuge for radicals in the U.S.

 Criticism

 Psychoanalytic categorization

-The historian Christopher Lasch criticized the Frankfurt School for their initial tendency of "automatically" rejecting opposing political criticisms, based upon "psychiatric" grounds:
+The historian Christopher Lasch criticized the Frankfurt School for their initial tendency to "automatically" reject opposing political criticisms, based upon "psychiatric" grounds:

 The Authoritarian Personality [1950] had a tremendous influence on [Richard] Hofstadter, and other liberal intellectuals, because it showed them how to conduct political criticism in psychiatric categories, [and] to make those categories bear the weight of political criticism.
 This procedure excused them from the difficult work of judgment and argumentation.
 Instead of arguing with opponents, they simply dismissed them on psychiatric grounds.

 Economics and communications media

-During the 1980s, anti-authoritarian socialists in the United Kingdom and New Zealand criticized the rigid and deterministic view of popular culture deployed within the Frankfurt School theories of capitalist culture, which seemed to preclude any prefigurative role for social critique within such work.
+During the 1980s, anti-authoritarian socialists in the United Kingdom and New Zealand criticized the rigid, deterministic view of popular culture in the Frankfurt School's theories of capitalist culture, which seemed to preclude any prefigurative role for social critique in such work.
 They argued that EC Comics often did contain such cultural critiques.
 Recent criticism of the Frankfurt School by the libertarian Cato Institute focused on the claim that culture has grown more sophisticated and diverse as a consequence of free markets and the availability of niche cultural text for niche audiences.